CBEP-SoCB-Details/Beaches_Bacteria/Derived_Data/beaches_data_review_and_prep.md

 ## Qualitative Weather and Environmental Data

-We have a problem with qualitative data,as they are coded as a series of flags, which need to be interpreted and regrouped into factors.
+We have a problem with qualitative data, as they are coded as a series of flags, which need to be interpreted and regrouped into factors.

 ``` r
 context_data <- raw_data %>%